tashemi/android-development-bookmarks/README.md

   + [TimesSquare for Android](https://github.com/square/android-times-square) - Standalone Android widget for picking a single date from a calendar view.
   + [Dagger](http://square.github.io/dagger/) - A fast dependency injector for Android and Java by Square, Inc.
   + [otto](http://square.github.io/otto/) - An enhanced event bus with emphasis on Android support by Square, Inc.
-  + [Retrofit](http://square.github.io/retrofit/) - A type-safe REST client for Android and Java
+  + [Retrofit](http://square.github.io/retrofit/) - A type-safe REST client for Android and Java.
+Retrofit turns REST API into a Java interface
   + [OkHttp](https://github.com/square/okhttp) - An HTTP & SPDY client for Android and Java applications.
   + [tape](http://square.github.io/tape/) - a collection of queue-related classes for Android and Java by Square, Inc.
   + [seismic](https://github.com/square/seismic) - Android device shake detection.by Square, Inc.